nataliebgreen/MECH201_SolidWorks/README.md

 # MECH201-SolidWorks
-These are SolidWorks projects I worked on, made, and edited in MECH 201.
+These are SolidWorks projects I worked on, made, and edited in MECH 201: Engineering Design 1.
 Not all are my original ideas, just modifications of others'.